4–9 Oct 2015

 Oral Presentation

-the cosmic-ray induced air-shower cascades in atmosphere to infer the nature of cosmic rays.
+Cosmic Rays above 10^17 eV allow studying hadronic interactions at energies that can not be attained at accelerators yet.
+At the same time hadronic interaction models have to be applied to the cosmic-ray induced air-shower cascades in atmosphere to infer the nature of cosmic rays.
 The reliability of air-shower simulations has become the source of one of the largest systematic uncertainty in...

-Ralf Ulrich
+3. Ralf Ulrich (KIT)

 06/10/2015, 11:15